Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 2a

-Valérien, by his first wife, married Catherine Delhomme, also called Alexander, probably was at Breaux Bridge, St. Martin Parish, in the late 1860s.
+Valérien, by his father's first wife, married Catherine Delhomme, also called Alexander, probably at Breaux Bridge, St. Martin Parish, in the late 1860s.
 Their son Stanislas was born near Breaux Bridge in March 1871, and Victor was baptized at the Breaux Bridge church at age 6 weeks in March 1879.

 2b